Malay Singaporeans: Religion

-According to the latest 2020 Census, almost 99% of Singapore's Malay population are predominantly declared themselves as Muslims, including the small populations of 0.4% non-religious and 0.8% other religions, as stated in the following statistics.
+According to the latest 2020 Census, almost 99% of Singapore's Malay population declared themselves Muslims, with small populations of 0.4% non-religious and 0.8% other religions, as stated in the following statistics.

 An overwhelming majority of Malays in Singapore are predominantly the followers of Sunni Islam, belonging to the Shāfi'ī (شافعي) school of thought.

-A very small Christian community also exists among the local Malays, with approximately 0.6% of Malays are Christians.
-There is also a small Buddhist community, mostly consisting of Malays with mixed Chinese or Peranakan ancestry and even there are Hindu minorities, mostly among the Malays with mixed Indian (Tamil) or Chitty ancestry or those who are Balinese origin spite there is no Balinese Hindu temple in Singapore, the Balinese Hindu communities in Singapore often adopted local existing Indian cultural influences or visit local Hindu temples run by larger Indian Hindu communities otherwise practiced their own beliefs at home.
+A very small Christian community also exists among the local Malays, with approximately 0.6% of Malays being Christians.
+There is also a small Buddhist community, mostly consisting of Malays with mixed Chinese and Peranakan ancestry and even there are Hindu minorities, mostly among the Malays with mixed Indian (Tamil) or Chitty ancestry and of those who trace their origins to the Balinese Hindus and Javanese Hindus.